Skip to Content

 • add your succulents (preferably in a soil-filled pot you just sit in your newly carved pumpkin: this will make it easy once the pumpkin falls apart)

-Pro tip: Using real pumpkins means that this planter comes with an expiration date.
-Remember to throw it out as soon as you see the first signs of decay: this way you’ll avoid mold and nasty smells in your house.
+Pro tip: Using real pumpkins means this planter has an expiration date.
+Remember to throw it out as soon as you see the first signs of decay: this way, you’ll avoid mold and nasty smells in your house.

 6. Mum’s the word